Top Croatia islands to visit

 4. Krk

-Joined to the mainland by an impressive bridge, Krk is the largest of Croatia’s islands and draws visitors with its white-sand beaches, pretty fishing villages and lush vineyards.
 The island also boasts diverse landscapes, varying from dense forests in the west to mountain-like sceneries in the south, both of which make for a beautiful day’s hike.
 A few other must’s during a vacation in Krk include visits to the Frankopan Castle in Krk Town, to Vela Luka Bay as well as to the stalactite Biserujka Cave.

-Don’t forget to dine at one of the island’s superb kanobes (taverns) serving local specialities such as šurlice (homemade pasta), Krk lamb and the traditional cakes of presnec and povitica.
+Don’t forget to dine at one of the island’s superb kanobes (taverns) serving local specialties such as šurlice (homemade pasta), Krk lamb and the traditional cakes of presnec and povitica.
 We also recommend heading to Vrbnik, a charming village on the east coast, and sampling Žlahtina white wine.

 View of the Frankopan Castle from the sea, Krk island